aaron-ancheta/aaron-ancheta.github.io/projects/sudoku-solver.md

 summary: "Implemented a method `fillSudoku` that solves a Sudoku problem primarily through recursion."
 ---

 In my ICS 211 class, we discussed about different data structures and some algorithms.
-We were using Java as the primary programming language and in one of our homeworks, we were asked to implement a recursive method called `fillSudoku` which , as the name suggests, aims to fill a sudoku correctly.
+We were using Java as the primary programming language and in one of our homeworks, we were asked to implement a recursive method called `fillSudoku` which, as the name suggests, aims to fill a sudoku correctly.

 ## Reflection
-It was very hard at first to grasp the concept of recursion as we have been using just a bunch of if-else statements to solve homework problems.
-However, when I gained a bit more understanding about how recursion works through a PANDA (one of the ACM Manoa organizations) meeting, I was able to appreciate it more and I was able to accomplish this particular homework.
+It took a lot of work to grasp the concept of recursion initially, as we have been using just a bunch of if-else statements to solve homework problems before learning about recursion.
+However, when I gained an understanding of how recursion works through a PANDA (one of the ACM Manoa organizations) meeting, I was able to appreciate it more, and I was able to accomplish this particular homework.

+## Code Snippet
 ```java
 public static boolean fillSudoku (int [] [] sudoku)
   {